Ilfedotov73/Blender-PathTracing-Addon/README.md

 # C++ Project Starter Template

-This is a аinal bachelor's thesis on the development of a rendering module for the Blende.
+This is a аinal bachelor's thesis on the development of a rendering module for the Blender.
 [Premake](https://github.com/premake/premake-core) is used to generate project files.
 The `Scripts/` directory contains build scripts for Windows and Linux, and the `Vendor/` directory contains Premake binaries (currently version `5.0-beta2`).

 ## License